ESP32 LoRa Sensor Monitoring with Web Server (Long Range Communication)

 Uploading Code and Files

-After making sure you have all the needed files in the right directories, go to Tools and select ESP32 Data Sketch Upload.
+After making sure you have all the needed files in the right directories, you need to upload the files to the ESP32 LittleFS filesystem.

-After a few seconds, the files should be successfully uploaded to SPIFFS.
+After a few seconds, the files should be successfully uploaded to LittleFS.

 Now, upload the sketch to your board.